Varun-Mulchandani/Reddit-Flair-Classifier/README.md

 Results were outputed in json format.

-# Deploying the web application on github
+# Deploying the web application on Heroku